ipfabric/docs/docs/System_Administration/System_Administration_UI/index.md

 description: This page provides an overview of the IP Fabric System Administration UI's features.
 ---

+!!! danger "Deprecated Since Version 7.0"

+    The System Administration UI has been deprecated since version 7.0 and will be removed in a future release.
+Each of its functionalities can now be used separately.
+For more information, refer to the documentation for each specific functionality.

 # Overview

 The **System Administration** UI allows you to: